-Ecosystem function is important for supporting plant and animal communities, and ensuring the long-term survival of human populations.
+Ecosystem function is important for supporting plant and animal communities and ensuring our long-term survival.

 The main threats facing biodiversity globally are:

-- reduction of individual survival and reproductive rates through exploitation, pollution and introduction of alien species.
+- Reduction of the ability of life to survive and reproduce because of exploitation, pollution and introduction of alien species.

-PREDICTS is a collaborative project that uses approaches similar to a meta-analyses to investigate how local biodiversity typically responds to human pressures, such as land-use change, pollution, invasive species and infrastructure.
+A Museum project called PREDICTS is investigating how local biodiversity responds to human pressures such as land-use change, pollution, invasive species and infrastructure.

 As part of this project, you can search how biodiversity has changed where you live through the Biodiversity Trends Explorer.
 This change is given as the Biodiversity Intactness Index (BII).

 View and download the Biodiversity Intactness Index (BII) for an area.
 Predict how the BII will respond to future land use change.